Secrets Provider Plugins

 The built-in SecretsPlugin

-pipelex/plugins/secrets/secrets_plugin.py is the reference secrets plugin.
-It is core-unconditional — a secrets provider is required infra, so it joins CORE_UNCONDITIONAL_PLUGIN_NAMES and cannot be disabled into a boot with no secrets provider:
+pipelex/providers/secrets/secrets_plugin.py is the reference secrets plugin.
+It is core-unconditional — a secrets provider is required infra, so it joins the kernel layer's KERNEL_CORE_UNCONDITIONAL_PLUGIN_NAMES — composed into CORE_UNCONDITIONAL_PLUGIN_NAMES at the boot entrypoint — and cannot be disabled into a boot with no secrets provider:

 class SecretsPlugin: